KNagaVivek/docs.getdbt.com/website/docs/docs/core/connect-data-platform/watsonx-presto-setup.md

 ## Host parameters

 The following profile fields are always required except for `user`, which is also required unless you're using the `oauth`, `oauth_console`, `cert`, or `jwt` authentication methods.
 Presto supports only BasicAuth as method currenlty.
-For IBM watsonx.data, You can get the hostname and port details by clicking View connect details inside the presto engine details page.
+For IBM watsonx.data SaaS or Software clusters, You can get the hostname and port details by clicking View connect details inside the presto engine details page.

 | Option    | Required/Optional | Description | Example  |
 | --------- | ------- | ------- | ----------- |